PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Influence of Different Parameters on Track Generation

-For the Pyeongchang track, the influence of dividing the track into 11, 16, and 22 segments on the centerline generation results is analyzed.
+The weighting factor of the height-difference term determines the degree to which the optimization prioritizes vertical conformity between the generated and actual tracks.
+In this section, its influence is analyzed across four representative tracks under varying weighting values (0.5, 1.0, and 1.5).
+Detailed values are provided in Appendix A (Table \ref{tableA5}–\ref{tableA8})

-Table \ref{table16} presents a comparison of the geometric parameters between the generated and actual track centerlines.
-As shown in Table \ref{table16}, the track length, height difference, and average slope of the generated track under different numbers of track segments are all close to those of the actual track, with maximum errors of 1.0\%, 4.8\%, and 9.8\%, respectively.
-Furthermore, all slope values remain within the specified limits.
+Figure~\ref{figure7} is influence of the weighting factor on track height variation along the track distance.
+As shown in figure~\ref{figure7}, Across all cases, the proposed algorithm produces track centerlines whose length, height difference, and average gradient closely match those of the actual tracks, with maximum deviation ranges of 0.2–0.7\%, 1.0–16.4\%, and 0.8–13.5\%, respectively.
+Similar to the results obtained for the number of track segments, all slope values remain within the specified design limits.

-Figure \ref{comparision18} shows the track height variation along the distance for the generated centerlines.
-Similar to the results of track generation in the actual 2D plane data section, Figure \ref{comparision18} demonstrates that the height of the generated centerline varies with distance in accordance with the actual track.
-A greater number of track segments results in more variations in local slopes while the overall change remains relatively small.
-This is because increasing the number of segments leads to more pronounced local slope fluctuations.
-Conversely, with fewer segments, the local variation is less significant, but the overall slope changes more substantially.